 “It is better than the last compound, but it still only lasts a few hours.
 We can do better.”

 “Yes, my lord, shall we head to the factory?”

 “We don’t need to; they know what they are doing.
 I want to wander; let those on Hollow remember who I am.”

 “As you wish.”
 The Conductor said with a slight bow.

-Anodyne started to wander off into the wilderness when out of no where a child erupted from under a blanket of snow and plunged a dagger into Anodyne’s leg.
-Anodyne looked down at it before looking to the child who looked to be filled with fear.
+Anodyne started to wander off into the wilderness when, out of nowhere, a child erupted from under a blanket of snow and plunged a dagger into Anodyne’s leg.
+Anodyne looked down at it before looking at the child, who looked to be filled with fear.

 The child lurched forward for the knife with a more focused look on their face, but Anodyne knocked them back to the ground.